FreeForFall/FreeForFall/README.md

 # Repository guidelines
 This is the repository for our awesome game.
 There are 5 branches : master, Alex, Corentin, Nicolas, Stan.

 Do NOT edit anything that is not in YOUR branch.

+If ANY error pops up, please send a message to the github dictator, we don't want the whole repo to crash.

+To start editing your branch, use
 ````
+git rebase master
 git checkout branch_name
 ```
 Once you have made the changes expected, commit and message the github dictator.